peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Render Prop

 Using a render prop to manage composition is an advanced pattern that delegates all aspects of rendering to the consumer.
-Furthermore, it allows the consumer to receive information about the component's state before rendering the children.
+Furthermore, it allows the consumer to receive information about the component's state before rendering its children.

 Here the component is saying "Please render the children — and by the way — here is some information about my state in case you need it."